5 tips to reduce data centre transceiver costs

 Tip 3.
 Test automation

 Test automation software can reduce test time down from hours to minutes.
 Choosing automated compliance test software verified to test to the exact specifications of each technology standard is essential.
 Test automation software provides insights to the test engineer about any detected issues and can quickly pinpoint failures, saving hours of debug time.
 Test automation software guides the test engineer through setup, calibration and compliance measurements, and allows them to quickly run through test cases without being an expert on test procedures.
-More importantly, ensuring transceivers are compliant to standards will minimise the risk of interoperability issues with network switches and routers once installed in data centres around the world.
+More importantly, ensuring transceivers are compliant to standards will minimise the risk of interoperability issues with network switches and routers once installed in data centers around the world.

 Tip 4.
 Data analytics